THE PROTOEVANGELIUM OR "FIRST GOSPEL"

 New Testament Scripture and the Church Fathers saw Mary as the new Eve, the woman whose offspring was Jesus Christ, the Son of Man, who would triumph over evil.
 Jesus died on the Cross to fulfill his Father's will and redeem mankind.

-Genesis 3:15 sets the course of salvation history through the Bible and fulfillment in Jesus Christ.
+Genesis 3:15 sets the course of salvation history throughout the Bible and finds fulfillment in Jesus Christ.

 1 Andrew Minto PhD.
 Genesis 1-11: Exegesis and Patristics.
 Class Lectures and Notes, Franciscan University, Steubenville, Ohio, 2004.